 COLLABORATIONS ON SKIN RESEARCH PROJECTS

-Ever since our creation, Genoskin has collaborated with major international companies of the cosmetic, pharmaceutical or chemical sector to help science move forward and increase the range of reliable skin models available on the market.
+Ever since our creation, Genoskin has collaborated with major international companies of the biopharmaceutical, chemical, or cosmetic sector to help science move forward and increase the range of reliable skin models available on the market.
 We strive to create innovative skin models with a high predictive value and for a wide range of applications.
 We are always open to new collaborations with public and private institutions to develop skin models that are adapted to your needs.

 01. Research on skin metabolism